Not Necessary to Create Difficulties–Just Oppose Your Thoughts

 You cannot do anything about the way you physically or emotionally feel.
 By the time you’re aware of it, it’s too late!
 But you can think differently about same.
 You can not mention them to others, or yourself.
-If you can laugh about them they are not then the same experience.
-It is to isolate the Yellow Circuit from the affect of the Blue/Red circuits.
+If you can laugh about them, they are not then the same experience.
+It is to isolate the Yellow Circuit from the effect of the Blue/Red circuits.
 It is not necessary to intentionally create difficult circumstances for yourself to awaken; just think/act in opposition to the way you feel (ill).
 (41:14) #3216

 Jan’s Daily Fresh Real News (to accompany this talk)

 ALL THAT’S NEEDED IS TO IMPRISON YOUR EARS